A closer look at Adam Yates' Colnago V4Rs that propelled him to the first Tour de France stage win of 2023

 Despite the name 'sprint shifters', Yates proves that the additional buttons aren't just for the heavy hitters of the bunch finishes, and rather for anyone who wants the additional shifting option when riding in the drops.

-In what is presumably an effort to save weight, the UAE mechanics have grabbed the drills and modified the seat clamp of Yates' bike.
+In what is presumably an effort to save more weight, the UAE team have specced seatposts from Darimo.
+The boutique carbon specialists confirmed this in social media posts, and has been supplying UAE with its seatposts throughout the 2023 season.

-A custom carbon cup cradles the saddle rails, which are then held down using two saddles yokes and screws.
-These attach to a metal rod that goes right the way through the seatpost, using a hole which you won't normally find on the V4RS seatpost.
+A carbon cup cradles the saddle rails, which are then held down using two saddles yokes and screws.
+These attach to a metal rod that goes right the way through, something you won't find on the V4RS seatpost.

 > Best road bike saddles 2023 — here are the top bike seat picks for every budget